-Urban Times brings you the second in a new series, ‘Logic Rules’ – examining the many logical behaviours we eschew for illogical reasons.
+The second in a new series, ‘Logic Rules’, this article examines the logical behaviors we eschew for illogical reasons…

-I have been traveling a lot lately, so I get to spend a great deal of time dining on my own.
-Breakfast, lunch, dinner, I have done them all solo, and have come to realize that single patrons don’t get the respect couples or groups do.
-They get the shitty table by the corner, or the one between the pillars, or the one in the cage hanging from the ceiling.
+I’ve been doing a lot of traveling lately, so I get to dine on my own often.
+Breakfast, lunch, dinner, I’ve done them all solo, and have come to realize that single patrons don’t get the respect that couples and groups do.
+We get the second-class citizen treatment, ending up with the shitty table by the corner, or the one between the pillars, or the one in the cage hanging from the ceiling.
 At least that’s how it feels sometimes.

-One thing dining alone does afford you is the time to notice things you don’t notice when in the company of others
+One thing dining alone affords you is the time to notice things you don’t notice when in the company of others

-One thing dining alone does afford you is the time to notice things you don’t notice when in the company of others.
+One thing dining alone affords you is the time to notice things you don’t notice when in the company of others.
 Silly things, like the process behind asking a server for the bill, or the check if you are in the US, or l’ addition in France, die Rechnung in Germany, il conto in Italy, to logariasmo in Greece, la cuenta in Spain, and de rekening in the Netherlands.
-Wherever you are, the drill usually goes something goes like this:
+Wherever you are, the drill goes something like this:

 Simple isn’t it?

-You’d be surprised how long this simple process takes, even at the fastest of places, where they turn over clientele like cattle on a prairie.
-A few minutes at best.
-Sometimes it takes a lifetime, as if you have to beg them to take your bleeding money.
+You’d be surprised how long this process takes, even at the fastest of places, where they turn over clientele like cattle on a prairie.
+A lifetime, is how long it takes.
+You have to beg them to take your bleeding money.

-You’d also be surprised how difficult it is to cut the time and steps down if you are in a hurry.
+What’s more, it’s almost impossible to speed things up.
 Servers will drop off the bill and rush off to the next table, not even considering the possibility you may have the money in hand.
 It’s part of the process, a way to give clients some time to settle their affairs without standing over them like some kind of goon, waiting for the moola.

-But why do it if it can be avoided?
-I mean, it’s such a simple thing to avoid.
+True, but why do it if it can be avoided?
+I mean, it’s a simple thing to fix.

-See, I have taken it personally and am now involved in a neurotic competition with servers, which I myself have proclaimed, and of which only I – and now you – are aware, in which I have to pay and leave in no more than four steps: 1) ask for the bill, 2) be given it and pay with cash or card in one go, 3) get my change, and 4) leave.
+See, I’m taking it personally, and am now involved in a neurotic competition with servers, which I myself have proclaimed, and of which only I – and now you – are aware, in which I have to pay and leave in no more than four steps, namely:

-Trying to pay the goddamn bill on the spot, so I could fuck off and get on with my day!
+Trying to pay the goddamn bill on the spot so that I could fuck off and get on with my day, and let them get on with theirs!

 Is that so much to ask?